DigiLive/EmojiPopper/README.md

 The plugin stores the emoji data into the local storage of the web client by using the [Web Storage API](https://developer.mozilla.org/nl/docs/Web/API/Web_Storage_API).

 If the data is found in the local storage, this data will be used.
-Otherwise it's requested from the source as defined as option `url`.
+Otherwise it's requested from the source as defined by option `url`.

 > If the Web Storage API isn't available an error is shown in the console and the popper will **not** be initialized!